vankampen92/PROJECT_STOCHASTIC_DIFFUSION/README.md

 	The code depends on some auxiliary libraries in ./Library  and ./Definition_Error_Model subdirectories.
 You may notice that you need to generate these libraries before, and then execute the command 'make MODEL=DIFFUSION'.
 In principle, a recursive makefile does this job for you.
 However, if gcc does not find these libraries, they may have been accidentally deleted and you should build them back up again.
 Also, the code is linked against R libraries.
 You may remove these R links or install R in your system.
 I recommend this 2n option.
 This will allow you to create shared libraries that, then, can be called as standard R funcions from RStudio, for example.

-	The call on the 2nd line above generates a bunch of stochatic realizations (-tR 10) and presents a single output variable (-n 1), this is, the temporal evolution of the central cell.
-Local populations are 10000 (-HM).
-Local population are organize on a grid 100 times 100 (-HX 100 -HY 100).
-The type of network in controled by -y2 imput argument value.
+	The call on the 2nd line above generates a bunch of stochatic realizations (-tR 10) and presents a single output variable (-n 1), this is, the temporal evolution of a central cell.
+Local populations are 10000 cells (-HM 10000), organized on a 100 times 100 squared grid (-HX 100 -HY 100).
+The type of network in controled by the -y2 imput argument value.
 In this case, grid connections are Von Neumann with periodic boundary conditions (-y2 1).

 ### Contribution guidelines ###